 15) Go Aboard Canada’s Oldest Warship: HMCS Sackville

 While strolling along the Halifax Waterfront, you can climb aboard Canada’s oldest warship.
 It’s the HMCS Sackville, which is the last surviving of 123 corvettes.
 The Sackville was actually used during WWII and it played a crucial role in winning the Battle of the Atlantic.

 Today it is now a museum ship that is a worthwhile detour off the boardwalk.
 You can explore all throughout the WWII ship, from the bow and down into the engine room to learn about the wartime conditions.

 The modest C$5 adult admission makes it a great budget-friendly attraction in Halifax too!

 Halifax has a thriving street art scene, so keep your eyes peeled while roaming around town.
 We appreciate how some of the artists keep true to the city’s maritime theme.

-One of the best (and easily accessible) murals can be found sprawling along the backside of Freak Lunchbox, which is a fun candy store located downtown.
+One of the best (and easily accessible) murals can be found sprawling along the backside of Freak Lunchbox, which is a fun candy store located in downtown Halifax.

 To get you started on your street art pursuits, you can find this mural located here on Google Maps.
-But be sure to wander around Halifax on your own and keep a look out for more.
-The North End is also a good area to find some creative street art.
+But be sure to wander around Halifax on your own and keep a lookout for more street art and the new creations that sometimes sprout up overnight.
+Halifax’s North End neighborhood is also a good area to find a burgeoning street art scene.

-17) Why to Visit the Library During a Trip to Halifax
+17) Why Visit the Library During a Trip to Halifax

 The modern glass structure of the Halifax Central Library is a recent addition to the cityscape, opening in 2014.
 It’s a good place to visit for any architectural buffs.
 Inside, you’ll find an Escher-like series of stairs taking you to the top floor.
 And it’s well worth ascending, whether you’re into architecture or not.